knobs-dials/wetsuite-dev/README.md

 #  ]
 ```

-The above relies on some defaults we don't explain here, also dealing with observed variation in those higher-level layers.
+The above relies on some defaults we don't explain in this introduction, also dealing with observed variation in those higher-level layers.
-See [datacollect_koop_docstructure_bwb (notebook)](notebooks/examples/datacollect_koop_docstructure_bwb.ipynb) for more such details.
+See [datacollect_koop_docstructure_bwb (notebook)](notebooks/extras/extras_datacollect_koop_docstructure_bwb.ipynb) for more explanation
+and how to dive in deeper into the details.

 We are still considering the balance between more convenient, controllable, and complete, so this code will likely change.

 ### Entity extraction (with spaCy)
+# TODO:
 ```python